martinolsson/freakshowlarp/world.md

 <h2>The Story</h2>

-<p>The Freak Show is a travelling circus group led by two sisters.
+<p>The Freak Show is a traveling circus group led by two sisters.
 The sisters have gathered the group.
 Some of them they have saved from the streets, from orphanages, from mental institutions, all those dark places people who don’t fit the norm get sent to keep them hidden from sight.
 Some freaks have come to them.
 Sometimes a person or two leaves the town with them.
-Some have come to them from other travelling groups.</p>
+Some have come to them from other traveling groups.</p>

-<p>The time of travelling carnivals, circuses, sideshows and freaks shows is already gone.
+<p>The time of traveling carnivals, circuses, sideshows and freaks shows is already gone.
 It’s impossible to compete with all the other entertainment available.
 Group after group they have stopped and the Sister’s group is the last.
 So there are refugees from the other shows who are searching for a safe harbour, the ones that can’t adjust to any other way of life.</p>

 <h2>Recent events</h2>